Tonbandgerät

 and does some DSP processing involving an FFT.

-To gain some insight in the timing and operation of this code, it is instrumented with Tonbandgerät event markers.
+To gain some insight into the timing and operation of this code, it is instrumented with Tonbandgerät event markers.
 First, during setup,

 fetching of sensor data and DSP calculation are wrapped in span event markers.